 Study site

-Falling Creek Reservoir is a small (0.119 km2), eutrophic drinking water reservoir serving the town on Vinton, VA.
-It is owned and operated by the Western Virginia Water Authority and has been monitored regularly by Virginia Tech since 2013.
+Falling Creek Reservoir is a small (0.119 km2), eutrophic drinking water supply reservoir located in Vinton, VA.
+It is owned and operated by the Western Virginia Water Authority and has been monitored weekly in the summer months by our research team since 2013.
+I would add more detail here that you’ll need to discuss later, e.g., trophic state, mixing regime, etc; history of phytoplankton blooms, one major inflow (ha) etc

 Figure 1.
 Map of study site

+Overview of weekly vs daily forecast development

 Historical Weekly Dataset and Model Development

 The weekly training dataset covered four years (2013-2016) and was developed from weekly measurements of chlorophyll-a, meteorological variables, as well as discharge at the major inflow to the reservoir.
 These were all chosen as covariates because they are either available as forecasts from National Oceanic and Atmospheric Administration (NOAA) or able to be forecasted using simple linear regression models (e.g., discharge).
 Chlorophyll-a was estimated by taking weekly profiles using a CTD (SeaBird SERIAL NUMBER).
 We measured discharge using a pressure transducer at a weir installed at the major inflow to FCR.
 Flow was measured every 15 minutes, and discharge to the reservoir was calculated, as described in Gerling et al. (2014).
 A meteorological station measuring X, Y, Z collected data every ten minutes using THESE INSTRUMENTS (serial numbers) from YYYY-present.
 Any weeks were data was missing (n=XX) were linearly interpolated.
 Variables that did not follow a normal distribution were transformed to meet the assumptions of a linear model.
 An autoregressive lag of chlorophyll-a was chosen at one timestep (i.e. one week) and was determined using the package ‘asta’ in R (some citation).

-The weekly training dataset was limited to May to October, as this is when sampling consistently occurred on a weekly basis.
+The weekly training dataset was limited to May to October, as this is when sampling consistently occurred on a weekly basis during 2013-201X.
 Using the training dataset described above (number of datapoints = XX), we fit multiple linear regression models using the function ‘dredge’ in the package ‘MuMIn’, and selected the best and most parsimonious model using AICc.
 Our weekly autoregressive model is as follows

 Chl-a(t) = β1 + β2Chl-a(t-1) + β3SW mean(t) + β4mean flow(t) + Ɛ (Eq.
 1)